anpham6/android-docs/source/methods/squared.rst

   Uses an existing |Node| instance and creates a new instance with any modifications.
 The **cache** parameter by default is not enabled.

   :param node: Reference to a *Node*
-  :param boolean? sync: Will block and not wrap query in a Promise
+  :param boolean sync: Will block and not wrap query in a Promise
-  :param boolean? cache: Use any existing *Node* instance
+  :param boolean cache: Use any existing *Node* instance
   :type node: |Node|
   :returns: |resultElement|
   :rtype: